Pictured left to right: Barb Harpster (Media Consultant, Altoona Mirror),

 Joe Meadows (Partner, The Meadows Original Frozen Custard of Hollidaysburg),

-Courtney Irwin (Essay Contest Winner), Fred Imler Sr. (President, Imler’s Poultry)
+Courtney Irwin (Essay Contest Winner), The Late Fred Imler Sr. (Former President, Imler’s Poultry)

 Congratulations to Courtney Irwin, an 8th grader at Altoona Area Junior High School, whose essay was chosen out of 80 entries as the winner of the Altoona Mirror and Operation Our Town Essay Contest!